darklotus781/Create-Machination-The-Arcane-Odyssey/ATTRIBUTION.md

 - Used for some things!

 Any other textures, code snippets, quests and other assets reused in this pack are copyright their respective owners.
-For example, Forbidden and Arcanus textures were reused to recreate items in KubeJS but only to enhance the mode and not as something standalone.
+For example, Forbidden and Arcanus textures were reused to recreate items in KubeJS but only to enhance the mod and not as something standalone.